-Annual Estimates for Census Families and Individuals (T1 Family File)
+Annual Income Estimates for Census Families and Individuals (T1 Family File)

 This activity is conducted for the development and dissemination of annual small area socio-economic data for Canadians and their families.